Latest News

 Gold prices rise as traders wait for central bank decisions amid inflation fears

-Gold prices were largely stable on Monday as traders remained 'cautious' ahead of central bank meetings.
-They feared that the persistent rise in oil prices would lead to a more hawkish stance.
+Gold prices were steady on Monday as traders remained 'cautious' ahead of central bank meetings.
+They were wary that the persistent rise in oil prices might lead to a more hawkish stance.

 Fawad Rasaqzada is a market analyst for City Index and FOREX.com.
-He said that the main message traders are preparing to hear 'is that central bankers will be more hawkish in their approach than they previously were because oil prices have increased and inflationary pressures have increased.
+He said that the main message traders are preparing to hear is that central banks would be more hawkish in their approach because oil prices had risen, which has increased inflationary pressures.

 The (gold) market is likely to be cautious going into the central banks meetings.

-Brent oil rose above $105 per barrel as?shipments across the Strait of Hormuz were limited, limiting global oil supply.
+Brent oil rose above $105 a barrel as shipments through Strait of Hormuz were limited and global oil supplies remained tight.

-The rise in oil prices since the start of the U.S./Israeli war against Iran has fueled inflation fears, as well as concerns about rising interest rates.
-Gold is often viewed as an inflation hedge.
-However, rising interest rates make other assets that yield higher returns more appealing, which reduces its appeal.
+Since the start of the U.S./Israel war against Iran, higher?oil price has fueled inflation fears as well as concerns about high interest rates.
+Gold is considered a hedge against inflation, but high interest rates make other assets that yield more attractive.
+This reduces its appeal.

-It is expected that the Fed will keep interest rates unchanged in its policy announcement on Wednesday, at the conclusion of its two-day meeting from April 28 to 29,
+It is expected that the Fed will maintain interest rates in its policy announcement on Wednesday, at the conclusion of its two-day meeting from April 28 to 29,

 Investors will also be watching the Bank of Japan and other central banks this week to see what impact the war has had on the economy.